CCD-SWC/ccd_swc/README.md

 Instructions to run the website on a local machine...

-Ensure that you have a Functional Text Editor(Atom,SublimeText,etc.) on your System
+Ensure that you have a Functional Text Editor (Atom, Sublime Text, Notepad++ etc.) installed on your System

 # Install Anaconda/Miniconda/Python